 3. Run the Numbers in a Student Loan Refinancing Calculator

-An online student loan refinancing calculator can tell you what interest rate you’ll need to qualify for in order to make refinancing worth your while.
+An online student loan refinancing calculator can help you determine what interest rate you’ll need to qualify for in order to make refinancing worth your while.
 It can also show you different loan term options.
 Generally, the longer the repayment timeline, the lower your monthly payments, but the more you’ll pay in interest over time.
 Shorter timelines mean higher payments and less interest paid.

 4. Compare lenders